Saint Francis Awarded $3 Million Rural Maternity Obstetrics Grant

 The project, called Bootheel Perinatal Network Project, will support health care providers, hospitals, public health and social support agencies to work together with communities to build on local resources to meet the health care needs of women and newborns.
 Funding through the RMOMs award illustrates the partners’ commitment to creating a system of care that works equally well for everyone in the Bootheel.

 U.S. Senator Roy Blunt (Mo.) commended the U.S. Department of Health and Human Services (HHS) for awarding the grant funding.
 As chairman of the appropriations subcommittee that funds HHS, Blunt secured funding for the program in the FY2019 appropriations bill.
 “Rural areas have unique needs when it comes to all aspects of health care delivery, including maternal health,” said Blunt.
 “This program will help rural communities develop and implement strategies that will improve access to maternal health in Missouri and provide a model for other areas nationwide.
 Making sure women in rural areas have access to the care they need to support a healthy pregnancy and birth will remain a priority.”

-Dr. Karlyle Christian Ritter, one of the medical directors on the initiative said, “The causes of higher than average maternal mortality and morbidity in southeast Missouri are multifactorial.
+Karlyle K. Christian-Ritter, MD, FAAP, neonatologist at Cape Neonatology Specialists, a Saint Francis Medical Partner, and one of the medical directors on the initiative said, “The causes of higher than average maternal mortality and morbidity in southeast Missouri are multifactorial.
 Having organizations tackle this issue from different vantage points collaborating under one halo will impact the region in a powerful way.”